 Note: starting in 2011 and with the release of Mac OS X 10.7, and new computers in that year, Thunderbolt has gradually replaced the need for Firewire, and adapting to it from Thunderbolt is also possible.

 1. Target Disk Mode.
 This allows a Mac to be treated as an external hard drive to another Mac.
 It makes it easier to recover data from a Mac that becomes unbootable, if you don't have access to another drive, but do have access to another Mac with Firewire from a store, friend, or usergroup.
+This feature was never available for USB 1 to 3, but

 3. Faster data transfer to third party peripherals and drives.
 In spite of USB 2's rated 480 Mbps (60 MBps), the speed of USB on most machines never exceeds 150 Mbps.
 Firewire in its original 1394a standard is still a full 400 Mbps.
 USB 3 is faster, but so is Thunderbolt.
 Thunderbolt firewire adapters

-exist, and so do Thunderbolt USB 3 connectors.
+exist, and so do USB-C to thunderbolt.

 4. No networking configuration is needed for sharing data between Macs using Firewire in target disc mode.